SWW DTP Studentship Overview

 The SWW DTP is funded by and works in partnership with the Arts and Humanities Research Council (AHRC).

 The AHRC funds postgraduate training and research in the arts and humanities, from archaeology and English literature to design and dance.
 The quality and range of research supported not only provides social and cultural benefits but also contributes to the economic success of the UK.

 The AHRC provides funding for a portfolio of programmes that are designed to support the best of UK research, and the development of a world-class research base.
 For more information on the AHRC and its goals, visit the website at www.ahrc.ac.uk.

-We are looking for students from the UK or EU with evidence of exceptional promise for PhD study.
-You will have a compelling project that will benefit from the expertise we can offer in and across a range of subjects and from our rich archival resources and network of professional partners.
+We are funding students from the UK or EU with evidence of exceptional promise for PhD study.
+Our students have a compelling project that benefits from the expertise we can offer in and across a range of subjects and from our rich archival resources and network of professional partners.

 You should have attained at least a first degree at 2:2 or higher (or international equivalent), and have achieved or be working towards a postgraduate qualification.

 We also encourage applications from those with non-traditional qualifications/routes who: